cisco-ie/tdm/doc/docs/usage/Identifying and Validating Mappings.md

 ```
 These YANG XPaths seem similar based on terminology, and are high potentials as Data Paths which might return equivalent information.

 It is important to acknowledge that sometimes there will not be an equivalent Data Path available, but Search should be able to at least help get started seeking the same data.
-We also attempt to normalize synonyms like `intf`, `interface`, etc. to assist different terminologies, but we don't know every synonym out there.
-If you'd like a synonym added into Search, please email or [open an issue](https://github.com/cisco-ie/tdm/issues).
+We also attempt to normalize synonyms like `intf`, `interface`, etc. to assist different terminologies.
+We don't know every synonym out there, so if you'd like a synonym added into Search, please email or [open an issue](https://github.com/cisco-ie/tdm/issues).

 #### Look at the Description
-If keyword search hasn't helped, it is typically useful to get more information about the Data Path itself and what it represents.
-For instance, the earlier example of `Cisco-NX-OS-device:System/nd-items/inst-items/dom-items/Dom-list/if-items/If-list/vaddrstat-items/VaddrStat-list/vip-items/VaddrStatVip-list/raSent`, what is `raSent` describing?
+If keyword search hasn't helped it is typically useful to get more information about the Data Path itself and what it represents.
+For instance, in the earlier example of `Cisco-NX-OS-device:System/nd-items/inst-items/dom-items/Dom-list/if-items/If-list/vaddrstat-items/VaddrStat-list/vip-items/VaddrStatVip-list/raSent`, what is `raSent` describing?
 Using DataPath Direct, we can quickly navigate to this Data Path in TDM and examine its description.
 Based on the description, this is "Router Advertisements sent"!
 This is much easier to search on, and we might have more success using the more qualified description. e.g. `interface router advertisement sent`.

 This is also valuable for determining if two Data Paths which look similar by Human ID actually represent the same thing.
 It is easy to find this information by simply clicking on the interesting search result.
 It is always a good idea to evaluate the Description after identifying an interesting looking Data Path.

 ### Domain Specific Knowledge
-TDM is well suited to helping to identify domain-specific knowledge related Data Paths.
+TDM is well suited to helping identify domain-specific, knowledge-related Data Paths.
 Domain specific knowledge is easily represented by keyword-like searches which is what TDM's Search functionality is most useful for.
 The above "Break it down" section is effectively an attempt to decompose the structure of the Data Paths into more generic ideas. `bgp neighbor messages sent` is more easily communicated than `Cisco-IOS-XR-ipv4-bgp-oper:bgp/instances/instance/instance-active/default-vrf/neighbors/neighbor/messages-sent`.
-Attempt to use generic, yet specific, terms and you'll likely have some success identifying information you're interested in.
+Attempt to use generic, yet specific, terms and you will likely have some success identifying information you are interested in.

 ## Retrieving Data
 This section will go over how to retrieve data from Data Paths available in TDM in order to evaluate whether or not two Data Paths should be considered a match.
 The data returned from different Data Paths might be the same, and that is what we want to map in TDM. *However*, the data returned may not necessarily have the same structure or format.
 For example, JSON vs. XML or `HundredGigE0_0_0_0` vs. `HundredGigE0/0/0/0`.